The Importance of Certifications in PV Module Manufacturing

 Additionally, location-specific regulations can add an additional layer of complexity, as manufacturers must comply with different requirements in different markets.

-Not only does certification give you a competitive advantage, but it is also mandatory in some cases so it’s important to research the standard requirements for your market before you get started with PV manufacturing.
+Not only does certification give you a competitive advantage, but it is also mandatory in some cases.
+It’s important to research the standard requirements for your market before you get started with PV manufacturing.